Deep-Goradia/AI-Based-Text-Summarizer/README.md

 This project demonstrates the use of Artificial Intelligence and Natural Language Processing to enhance text understanding and information extraction.

-Make sure to create the files input_para.txt and summary.txt , else the program will throw the missing file error.
+Make sure to create the files (in the same directory) input_para.txt and summary.txt , else the program will throw the missing file error.
 The output will be given into the "summary.txt" file.